-Arthritis is not a single disease but includes a number of :
+Arthritis is not a single disease but includes a number of them:

 What Causes Arthritis

-Arthritis is mainly caused due to injury, hereditary factors, metabolic abnormalities, overactive immune system, and viral/bacterial infections.
+This condition can be caused due to injury, hereditary factors, metabolic abnormalities, overactive immune system, and viral/bacterial infections.
 However, recent studies have found that wheat and gluten play a huge role in triggering flare-ups.
-Luckily it is easier to follow a wheat and gluten diet these days, as you can find gluten-free recipes and gluten/grain free options at most supermarkets.
+Luckily it is easier to follow a wheat and gluten diet these days, as you can find gluten-free recipes and gluten/grain-free options at most supermarkets.

 – The symptoms grow gradually and become worse with time.
-A sharp pain in the joint is noticed.
+Sharp pain in the joint is noticed.
 Other symptoms like tenderness, swelling and stiffness can also be noticed.
 Bone spurs can be found around the joint.
-Knees, spine, hips and hands are the most affected region of this kind.
+Knees, spine, hips, and hands are the most affected region of this kind.
 Over 27 million Americans are suffering from osteoarthritis.

-– Swollen, stiff, and inflamed joints are some of the symptoms of rheumatoid arthritis.
-Rheumatoid arthritis affects arms, legs, wrists, shoulders, feet, elbows, hips, neck, jaw, and fingers.
-People with rheumatoid arthritis feel extremely tired.
-In some cases, this type of arthritis is also accompanied by weight loss.
+– Swollen, stiff, and inflamed joints are some of the symptoms of (RA).
+It affects the arms, legs, wrists, shoulders, feet, elbows, hips, neck, jaw, and fingers.
+People with RA feel extremely tired.
+In some cases, this type is also accompanied by weight loss.

 – In this kind of arthritis, the patient suffers from fever and experiences joint inflammation.
 These symptoms are often linked to an injury or another type of illness.
-Elbow, shoulder, knee, finger, and wrist are the most affected parts in infectious arthritis.
+Elbow, shoulder, knee, finger, and wrist are the most affected parts in (IA)

 Juvenile rheumatoid arthritis (JRA)